Pawsey-Internships/pawsey-version-control/_episodes/10-open.md

 to share every element of their publication, from the paper, to the code, to the data.
 Now, a truly open workflow might look something like this:

-*   The data that the scientist collects is stored in an open access repository like [figshare](https://figshare.com/) or [Zenodo](https://zenodo.org), possibly as soon as it's collected, and given its own
+*   The data is stored in an open access repository like [figshare](https://figshare.com/) or [Zenodo](https://zenodo.org), possibly as soon as it's collected, and given its own
     [Digital Object Identifier](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
     Or the data was already published and is stored in [Dryad](https://datadryad.org/).
-*   The scientist creates a new repository on GitHub to hold her work.
-*   As she does her analysis,
-    she pushes changes to her scripts
-    (and possibly some output files)
-    to that repository.
-    She also uses the repository for her paper;
+*   Code (and potentiall some output) is stored in a dedicated repository on GitHub, GitLab or Bitbucket, which is kept up to date throughout the analysis process.
-    that repository is then the hub for collaboration with her colleagues.
+*   The paper draft is also kept in a repository, or, if using LaTeX, on [Overleaf](https://www.overleaf.com/), so that there is a hub for collaboration with colleagues and co-authors.
-*   When she's happy with the state of her paper, she posts a version to [arXiv](https://arxiv.org/) or some other preprint server to invite feedback from peers.
-*   Based on that feedback,
-    she may post several revisions
-    before finally submitting her paper to a journal.
+*   When the paper is ready, it is posted to a preprint server like [arXiv](https://arxiv.org/), and also submitted it to a journal of choice.
-*   The published paper includes links to her preprint and to her code and data repositories, which  makes it much easier for other scientists to use her work as starting point for their own research.
+*   The published paper includes links to the preprint, code and data repositories, which  makes it much easier for other scientists to use the work as starting point for their own research.

 This open model accelerates discovery: the more open work is,